dotnet/source-build/Documentation/poison-report-format.md

 - Reference assemblies (these should not ship, but also will very rarely cause problems).
 - Test or resource assemblies - these should be removed.
 - N-1 (previously-source-built) assemblies included in shipping packages to break cycles - this is expected behavior.
 Usually this use case is covered by reference packages but in rare cases we need to actually run an N-1 binary in the build.

+### SourceBuildReferenceAssembly

+This means that a reference assembly originating from the source-build-reference-packages repo was leaked.

 ### Hash